piyumaha12/BankRuptcy_prediction/README.md

 # BankRuptcy_prediction

-This is my DataScience project, It is related to classification to predict that the given company will go bankrupt or not.
+It is related to classification problem, to predict that the given company will go bankrupt or not, given various parameters There are six inputs variable for the models **industrial risk, management risk, operational risk, credibility, competitiveness, financial flexibility**